ELIGIBILITY RULES

 11. All entrants who have work accepted for publication in AWARD must be able to provide proof of publication or transmission, plus proof that the work was approved and paid for by the client.
 If proof is not provided or is deemed insufficient then work will automatically be disqualified.
 The judges' decision on validity of proof is final.
 Directors' cuts are not eligible.

 12. AWARD judges reserve the right to reject a piece of work they feel doesn't comply with the spirit of AWARD.
 The purpose of this is to actively discourage people seeking loopholes in order to enter work that has been created solely for AWARD and not for bona fide clients.
 Judges may also use their own discretion and deem work ineligible for the Grand Award if it has been undertaken pro bono and not from a legitimate client brief.
+Special awards judges also have the right to not have a winner in a particular category should there be insufficient entries / quality of work does not meet the standards required.

 14. Work completed for a Charity (any company registered as a charity for taxation purposes) can only be entered into Charity sub-categories or Health and Wellbeing, Strategy or all Craft categories.
 Please check the ACNC register here